Do you still get film for non-digital cameras

 Film photography has seen a resurgence in recent years, with many photographers rediscovering the joys of shooting on film.
 While digital photography has become the norm, film photography offers a unique aesthetic that is hard to replicate digitally.

-See also Best full frame nikon digital camera
+See also Best crossover digital camera

 The Appeal of Film Photography